 This Step 1 procedure is implemented with first-offense allegations that do not involve egregious violations.
-The decision regarding whether an allegation is egregious is made by the Dean of the Faculties (or designee) and the instructor.
-The criteria used by the instructor to determine the proposed academic penalty should include the seriousness and the frequency of the alleged violation.
+The decision regarding whether an allegation is egregious is made by the Vice President for Faculty Development and Advancement (or designee) and the instructor.
+The instructor should consider the seriousness of the violation, the student's circumstances, potential opportunities for learning, and consistency with past sanctions in determining a proposed sanction.
 The following sanctions are available in the Step 1 procedure.

-- 1. additional academic work - 2. a reduced grade (including "0" or "F") for the assignment - 3. a reduced grade (including "F") for the course
+- 1. additional academic work, including re-doing the assignment - 2. a reduced grade (including "0" or "F") for the assignment - 3. a reduced grade (including "F") for the course